The troubled Chinese coffee chain has strengthened its position in the third quarter as net losses shrink to an all-time low

 Luckin now operates a total of 5,671 stores across China, comprised of 4,206 self-operated stores and 1,465 partnership stores.
 The number of self-operated stores increased by 6.4% from 3,952 stores as of the end of the same quarter of 2020 and partnership stores increased by 66.7% from 879 partnership stores as of the end of the same quarter of 2020.

-In December 2021, Luckin Coffee received $240m from current investor, Centurium Capital, effectively handing control of the coffee chain to the Chinese investment firm, which now holds a 60% stake in the company.
+In December 2021, Luckin Coffee received $240m from current investor, Centurium Capital, effectively handing control of the coffee chain to the Chinese investment firm.